Written By phillcalls

 Step 1: Do according to your Outlook version:

-In Both Outlook 2007 and 2010, Account Settings Tab pops up like the image below
+In Both Outlook 2007 and 2010, the Account Settings Tab pops up like the image below

 Step 4: Enter your desired password and click OK